Auste1989/metis_projects/Student_Grade_Prediction/README.md

 ### Data analysis

-* Potentially log the age features, since it's right-skewed
+* Potentially log the absences and failures features, since they're right-skewed
+* Tried oversampling (using SMOTE), but that make the accuracy score go down :confused:
+* Next up - KNN and SVC